PurpleBooth/purplebooth-co-uk-v2/content/post/pair-programming-a-practical-guide.md

 title = "Pair Programming: A Practical Guide"
 +++

 Let's talk about pair programming.
 Pair programming is an Extreme Programming technique; one of the 12 practices from [Kent Beck & Cynthia Andres's Extreme Programming Explained](https://www.goodreads.com/book/show/67833.Extreme_Programming_Explained).
-However it's older than that, having [studies on it (Nick V. Flor, Edin L. Hitchins, 1991)](https://books.google.co.uk/books?id=KT_bpSSJBgcC&pg=PA36&redir_esc=y#v=onepage&q&f=false) that go back to the early 90s.
+However, it's older than that, having  [studies on it (Nick V. Flor, Edin L. Hitchins, 1991)](https://books.google.co.uk/books?id=KT_bpSSJBgcC&pg=PA36&redir_esc=y#v=onepage&q&f=false) that go back to the early 90s.

 Pair programming is in the most basic sense the act of two or more people sharing a computer, writing some code at the same time.
 It creates close relationships with other developers, helps pairing developers learn, and creates feelings of shared ownership within a team.
-These social bonds allow a team to trust each other, and operate at the best of their ability.
+These social bonds allow a team to trust each other and operate to the best of their ability.

-It also [produces code with about 15% less bugs (Laurie Williams, 2000)](https://collaboration.csc.ncsu.edu/laurie/Papers/dissertation.pdf) in it.
-For me, however, this is the least of it's qualities.
+It also [produces code with about 15% fewer bugs (Laurie Williams, 2000)](https://collaboration.csc.ncsu.edu/laurie/Papers/dissertation.pdf) in it.
+For me, however, this is the least of its qualities.

 ## Roles

-There are as many ways to have someone pair program on something as there are ways to have two people working at the same computer.
-However my most positive experiences with pair programming have identified the participants in one of two roles: Driver or Navigator.
+There are as many ways to have someone pair program on something as there are ways to have two people working on the same computer.
+However, my most positive experiences with pair programming have identified the participants in one of two roles: Driver or Navigator.

 **The Driver** is responsible for literally typing the code.
-They have control of the keyboard, and mouse, and they focus on the close in detail of syntax and typing.
+They have control of the keyboard and mouse, and they focus on the close in detail of syntax and typing.

 **The Navigator** directs and explains.
 They hold the vision of what to do on a wider scale, think about overall design, and help highlight minor missed things.

-These roles are not fixed forever, and change depending on the dynamics of a pair.
+These roles are not fixed forever and change depending on the dynamics of a pair.

 ## What's my role?

 ### High Skill/Low Skill

-When you're in a pair with one high skill person and one low skill person I recommend
+When you're in a pair with one highly skilled person and one low skill person I recommend:

 * High skill person navigates
 * Low skill person drives

-This means the person without experience gets to be hands on, and the experienced person has to explain their actions, ensuring all the details are shared.
+This means the person without experience gets to be hands-on, and the experienced person has to explain their actions, ensuring all the details are shared.

 ### Learning Test Driven Development

 When you're new to Test Driven Development practice ping pong pair programming.
-This follows the structure
+This follows the structure:

 1. Write test
-2. Swap roles
+2. Swap Roles
 3. Implement code to make test pass
 4. Jump back to 1.

-This structures the session around the test being first, and keeps the roles switching fast, ensuring everyone stays engaged.
+This structures the session around the test being first and keeps the roles switching fast, ensuring everyone stays engaged.

 ### Learning Pair Programming

-When you're new to pair programming but not new to test driven development
+When you're new to pair programming but not new to test-driven development:

 1. Write code till you need a break (or 45 minutes have passed)
 2. Take a break
-3. Swap roles
+3. Swap Roles
 4. Jump back to 1.

-This gives you a bit of structure to follow learning to pair, simplifying it, and encourages frequent breaks.
+This gives you a bit of structure to follow learning to pair, simplifying it and encourages frequent breaks.
 This will feel restrictive as you become more experienced so feel free to move away from it once you're feeling confident and happy.

-These aren't prescriptive rules, but can help guide you when your pair is new.
-After a while you'll be able to feel when is the right time to swap, but always remember to be kind.
+These aren't prescriptive rules but can help guide you when your pair is new.
+After a while, you'll be able to feel when is the right time to swap, but always remember to be kind.
 Watch out for your pair and if they have been in a role for a long time, offer to swap.

 ## Troubleshooting

 When you pair program you put yourself into a state of being able to be questioned at any point, and having to focus and explain your approach to a problem, which can feel tiring, frustrating, and disengaging.
-To help make this a productive experience there's a few tips that are great for when you're starting out with a new pairing.
+To help make this a productive experience there are a few tips that are great for when you're starting out with a new pairing.

 ### Take breaks more often than you think you need to